jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d7925371398513549bb6395
+id: 5d792537ea3eaf302bf2d359
-title: Part 90
+title: Part 91
 challengeType: 0
-dashedName: part-90
+dashedName: part-91
 ---

 # --description--

-In the global scope, define a function called `update` which takes `event` as argument.
-It should define a variable, `element`, setting it to `event.target`.
+Now set `value` to `element.value.replace(/\s/g, "")`.
+This removes all whitespace from `element` so that we can ignore it.

 # --hints--